abayomi185/rl-msc-project/README.md

 mip_policy4 - reward function -> reward = `1 / (test_reward ** 2)`

-mip_policy5 - CNNPolicy with concatenated image and depth
+mip_policy5 - CNNPolicy with concatenated image and depth.
+Reward is changed as well